Frequently Asked Questions about Asbestos

 The law firm of Rudolph F. X. Migliore, P.C. serves as co-counsel to large, New York City-based law firms and is your local and convenient go-to law firm for asbestos, asbestosis, mesothelioma or lung cancer related matters.
 Below you will find answers to questions our clients frequently ask about asbestos and the diseases that may be caused by working with the fire and chemical retardant material.

 What is asbestos?

-Asbestos is a chemical and fire retardant, which was first advertised as a “miracle product.”
+Asbestos is chemical and fire retardant mineral, which was first advertised as a “miracle product.”
 Manufacturers claimed it would revolutionize the insulation industry.
 Research has shown that when asbestos was marketed in the 1920s, manufacturers hid knowledge that asbestos can flake off and find its way to the lining of the lungs, causing scarring.
 Because there were few regulations in place until the early 1970s, asbestos use continued without safety precautions to protect workers from inhaling the dangerous fibers.

 What are the sources of asbestos exposure?

 Workers may have been exposed to asbestos in a variety of trades including, but not limited to:

 - Steel mills